Kunduz-rahat/Kunduz-rahat/README.md

 ### Hi, I'm Kunduz
 ##### About Me

-* 💼 A Beginner Web Developer proficient in HTML and CSS.
+* 💼 A  Web React Developer proficient in HTML and CSS.

 * 💻  Currently learning Javascript, React, Node.js to build more exciting and wonderful projects.